cyclejs-community/component-combinators/documentation/m.md

 1. contracts are checked
   - if one contract fails, an exception is raised
 2. additional sources and settings are generated via `makeLocalSources`, and `makeLocalSettings`
   - `makeLocalSources` returns the extra sources to **INJECT** sources to the children and parent components.
-If not present, no extra sources are added. `makeLocalSources` is called with the sources passed to the combined component and the merged settings
+	  - If not present, no extra sources are added.
+	  - `makeLocalSources` is called with the sources passed to the combined component and the fully merged settings (i.e. include also settings from `makeLocalSettings`)
+		  -  Note that so far there has been no cases where an extra source might depend on settings.
+We expect the local sources factory to be independent of any settings but keep the door open, should that case occur.
+	  -  In case of conflict, the local sources factory has the lowest precedence vs. the factory sources
   - `makeLocalSettings` returns the extra settings to **INJECT** to the settings passed in parameter to the computed combined component.
     - If not present, no extra settings is added.
     - The local settings are computed from the merge of the computed combined component settings and  the `m` factory settings.